SinghDivneet/azquota/README.md

 Backdrop:
 =========
 The quota information is all about how much resources are allocated for a subscription and how much of those resources are being actually used.
-This helps one to plan their deployments.
+This helps one to plan their deployments.<br/>

 There are in all 2 shell scripts which help to fetch the quota information as follows: <br />
 <b>azquotaworker.sh:</b> This is the script which does the actual work of fetching the quota information for a subscription.
-azquotamaster.sh: This is the script which feeds the parameters to the azquotaworker.sh and then executes it.
+<b>azquotamaster.sh:</b> This is the script which feeds the parameters to the azquotaworker.sh and then executes it.

-Only the azquotamaster.sh is to be modified with the relevant details. azquotaworker.sh just does the work of fetching the data.
+Only the azquotamaster.sh is to be modified with the relevant details. <br/> azquotaworker.sh just does the work of fetching the data.<br/>
-Both the shell scripts are to be copied to the same folder and are to be made executable.
+Both the shell scripts are to be copied to the same directory and are to be made executable.
 The quota information is generated as a .csv per subscription per region.
 The csv file naming will be of the format <Subscription_id>_<region>.csv

 Prerequisites: